chappers/chappers.github.io/_posts/2014-11-10-a-look-at-folding.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags : [haskell, j]
+tags: [haskell, j]
 ---

 Currently I'm sitting the [FP101x from edX](https://www.edx.org/course/delftx/delftx-fp101x-introduction-functional-2126).
 A portion of the homework was on `foldr` and `foldl` (i.e. right fold and left fold).
 This got me thinking how I might think about these ideas.